mahostar/EasyShield_v2.5/README.md

 ## 11. Conclusion

-EasyShield presents a significant step forward in the domain of face anti-spoofing technology, particularly for deployment on resource-constrained edge devices.
-By synergizing a lightweight YOLOv12 nano architecture with a meticulously designed dataset preparation pipeline and specialized training methodologies, EasyShield achieves state-of-the-art performance.
-It demonstrably outperforms several existing models in crucial metrics including accuracy (92.30%), Equal Error Rate (EER: 6.25%), and Area Under the Curve (AUC: 98.61%).
+EasyShield is a lightweight face anti-spoofing system designed for edge devices.
+It combines a compact YOLOv12 nano model with a full pipeline for data preparation, training, and testing.
+It outperforms many existing methods in key performance areas.
+The included tools cover the whole process from data collection to real-time evaluation, making it easy to develop and improve the system.
-The comprehensive suite of tools provided with EasyShield facilitates the entire development lifecycle, from initial data collection and augmentation to model training, evaluation, and real-time testing.
-This holistic approach empowers developers and researchers to adapt and further enhance the system.

 ## 12. References